 Post Processing Technique

-Effective stacking of the night sky doesn’t require a third party software but it really helps when trying to align, stretch, skew, and rotate frames to account for wide angle distortion and earths rotation.
+Effective stacking for night photography doesn’t require a third party software but it really helps when trying to align, stretch, skew, and rotate frames to account for wide angle distortion and earths rotation.

 If you’re on a Mac, I highly suggest Starry Landscape Stacker.
 It can be purchased in the App store.
 I have been using this software faithfully for more than three years and have created hundreds of print worthy images like the one below.

-For you PC users, you have a few choices but the most convenient (and free) is “Sequator” (A great tutorial from my friend Mike is available here: Sequator – FREE PC Milky Way Stacking software that reduces noise)
+For you PC users, you have a few choices to perform photo stacking for your night photos but the most convenient (and free) is “Sequator” (A great tutorial from my friend Mike is available here: Sequator – FREE PC Milky Way Stacking software that reduces noise)

 Here are a few examples of stacked images as well as stacked and blended images with landscapes taken at brighter settings.